open-source-archive/pathmux/README.md

 go get github.com/zalando/pathmux
 ```

 Pathmux is 'go get compatible'.
 The master head is always stable (at least by intent), and it doesn't use any vendoring itself.
-However, we strongly recommend to use vendoring in the final, importing, executable package.
+However, we strongly recommend that you use vendoring in the final, importing, executable package.

 ### Documentation